Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Experiments

 \subsection{Significance of AGCM}

-To demonstrate the necessity of AGCM, we conduct comprehensive experiments to show the quantitative and qualitative comparisons between methods with and without AGCM.
-In addition to using ResNet (used in the preliminary version) and UNet-based LE networks, we also implemented a very small-scale LE network, denoted as Basic3x3.
-It has the same architecture (i.e., three-layer convolution network) as our base network but replaces all 1×1 filters with 3×3 filters.
-As presented in Table \ref{quantitative_comparison_w_wo_AGCM}, methods that perform AGCM before LE (i.e. AGCM+LE), with limited additional parameters, achieve significantly higher performance than methods that learn the LE network directly, regardless of the scale of the LE network.
-Additionally, Figure \ref{visual_comparison_w_wo_AGCM(a)} shows that outputs from methods without AGCM exhibit noticeable artifacts in over-exposed and saturated regions.
+To demonstrate the necessity of AGCM in the entire SDRTV-to-HDRTV solution pipeline, we conduct comprehensive experiments comparing methods with and without AGCM.
+In addition to using ResNet (used in the initial version) and UNet-based (in this paper) LE networks, we also implement a very small-scale LE network, denoted as Basic3x3.
+It has a very simple structure with only three layers of convolution with standard 3$\times$3 filters.
+As presented in Table \ref{quantitative_comparison_w_wo_AGCM}, methods that perform AGCM before LE (i.e. AGCM-LE), with limited additional parameters, achieve significantly higher performance than methods that learn the LE network directly, regardless of the LE network's scale.
+For visual comparisons, Figure \ref{visual_comparison_w_wo_AGCM(a)} shows that outputs from methods without AGCM exhibit noticeable artifacts in over-exposed and saturated regions.
 Figure~\ref{visual_comparison_w_wo_AGCM(b)} also demonstrates that methods without AGCM perform poorly in the color transition test.
-Besides, there is an interesting phenomenon that the larger the network scale, the more severe the artifacts.
-The smallest LE network Basic3x3 has the lowest performance but produce the best visual results.
-Both the quantitative and qualitative results indicate that performing AGCM prior to local enhancement is crucial for the final performance.
-We believe that this is because optimizing pixel-independent and region-dependent mapping together is challenging for an end-to-end LE network.
-Nevertheless, addressing color mapping before local enhancement can effectively and efficiently mitigate this optimization challenge and improve results.
+Additionally, we can observe an interesting phenomenon that when comparing the different LE networks (without AGCM), larger networks tend to produce more artifacts.
+The smallest LE network Basic3x3 produce the best visual results despite the lowest quantitative performance.
+All these results indicate that optimizing pixel-independent and region-dependent mapping together is challenging for an end-to-end LE network, and simply improve the LE network cannot address this challenge.
+Nevertheless, we find that performing AGCM prior to local enhancement is crucial for the final performance.
+This suggests that addressing color mapping before enhancement can effectively mitigates the optimization challenge and achieve considerable SDRTV-to-HDRTV results.